psychemedia/island-storynotes/tyrie/john_graham_memoir.md

 Mr. and Mrs. Graham lived in their native country in the most reputable manner till they had nine children; eight of whom, with one born since they came to London, are still alive.
 Children, who from their comely appearance and sweet temper, might be an ornament to any family in the world.
 But who can foresee future events?
 How many temptations are we daily surrounded by?
 Even the pleasant paths of virtue cannot at all times screen us from danger, unless we are continually upon our guard.

-sometime in the year 1779, Mr, Graham unfortunately became acquainted with a miscreant fellow, an adventurer and sharper; who, under the pretence of being a man of fortune, cheated many industrious honest persons of their all.
+sometime in the year 1779, Mr. Graham unfortunately became acquainted with a miscreant fellow, an adventurer and sharper; who, under the pretence of being a man of fortune, cheated many industrious honest persons of their all.
 This fellow, whose name is H—r, failed for a considerable sum, and would have been punished for a cheat, had he not made his escape to London; and to finish our account of him, he was provided for in the Fast-India house by the interest of a certain Baronet.

 No sooner was this fellow settled in London, than he began a correspondence with the unfortunate Graham, with whom he had some connections before; for it is certain Graham had assisted him in making his escape.